vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-puppet.md

   }

 }

 ```
-#### Create manifest to deploy Defender for Endpoint by configuring repositories manually
+#### Create a manifest to deploy Defender for Endpoint by configuring repositories manually

 Defender for Endpoint on Linux can be deployed from one of the following channels: